QuTech-Delft/netqasm/docs/quickstart/using-sdk.rst

    load different classes depending on its value.
 What this allows us to do is to simulate an application on different simulators, without changing anything, even imports.

-What this code does is to setup a connection to the underlying (simulated) quantum node controller called QNodeOS, which can handle the NetQASM-instructions.
+What this code does is to setup a connection to the underlying (simulated) quantum node controller called ``QNodeOS``, which can handle the NetQASM-instructions.
 You can already run this application by doing ``netqasm simulate``, and if everything was correct you will see the message being printed.

 In the context of the connection, we can now create a qubit